Change blindness

 Example of images that can be used in a change blindness task.
 Although similar, the two images have a number of differences.

 Change blindness is a perceptual phenomenon that occurs when a change in a visual stimulus is introduced and the observer does not notice it.
 For example, observers often fail to notice major differences introduced into an image while it flickers off and on again.
 People's poor ability to detect changes has been argued to reflect fundamental limitations of human attention.
 Change blindness has become a highly researched topic and some have argued that it may have important practical implications in areas such as eyewitness testimony and distractions while driving.
+Some principles underlying change blindness include absence of focused attention, object swap during brief obstructed view, combination of low subjective importance and contrast energy, and viewing context.
+Change blindness is related to inattentional blindness.

+Researchers have focused on change blindness over the years as a way to understand how visual representations are formed.
+Experiments have consistently shown similar results: unless a change in the visual scene produces a localizable transient signal at a specific position on the retina, people typically fail to detect the change.

 History

 Early anecdotal observations

 Outside of the domain of psychology, phenomena related to change blindness have been discussed since the 19th century.
 When film editing was introduced in movies, editors began to notice that changes to the background were not noticed by those watching the film.
 Going back earlier, William James (1842–1910) was the first to mention the lack of ability to detect change in his book Principles of Psychology (1890).